 In 2014, regulators adopted final rules implementing the Basel Committee on Banking Supervision's ("Basel III") capital guidelines for U.S. banks and holding companies.
 Under Basel III, minimum requirements increased for both the quantity and quality of capital held by the Bank and the holding company.
-The rules require a common equity Tier 1 capital to risk-weighted assets minimum ratio of 4.5%; require a minimum ratio of Tier 1 capital to risk-weighted assets of 8.0%; and require a minimum Tier 1 leverage ratio of 4.0%.
+The rules require a common equity Tier 1 capital to risk-weighted assets minimum ratio of 4.5%; require a minimum ratio of Tier 1 capital to risk-weighted assets of 6.0%; require a minimum ratio of Total risk-based capital to risk-weighted assets of 8.0%; and require a minimum Tier 1 leverage ratio of 4.0%.
 A capital conservation buffer, comprised of common equity Tier 1 capital, was established above the minimum regulatory capital requirements.
 This capital conservation buffer will be phased in beginning January 1, 2016 at 0.625% of risk-weighted assets and increases each subsequent year by an additional 0.625% until reaching its final level of 2.5% on January 1, 2019.
 Strict eligibility criteria for regulatory capital instruments were also implemented under the Basel III.